12/02/2009 - Samsung market phones for pre-teens

 There are a number of flaws and issues involving this latest paper in similar ways to the flaws in the Interphone study (primarily exposure assessment, such as definition of a "regular" user and lack of handling of critical confounders such as DECT phone use.

-This paper has been covered in outstanding detail by both Lloyd Morgan in his column on this site, and also by Louis Slesin on the 16th January entry on Microwave News.
+This paper has been covered in outstanding detail by Louis Slesin on the 16th January entry on Microwave News.

 References